Petro Mohyla Black Sea State University: History

 In 2009, the University joined the Great Charter of Universities and the European University Association.
 It is the only institution of higher education, which, in 2011, represented Ukraine and its system of teaching at the Talloires Network Leaders Conference (TNLC) of over 250 universities around the world.

 On 14 June 2016, Petro Mohyla BSSU achieved the status of the national university by the Decree of the President Petro Poroshenko.

 On 17 August 2022, during Russian invasion of Ukraine, the university was hit by two rockets.
 Two days later, Russian army shelled it with two more rockets S-300.

-About University
+Modern days

 4 institutions and 6 departments form the basis of Petro Mohyla Black Sea National University.
 It offers training which gives opportunity to become BA and MA in economics, law, political science, international relations, history, sociology and social work, public administration.
 Teaching staff prepares doctors, ecologists, programmers, linguists, psychologists, managers and other highly paid professionals.

 The material base includes 11 university buildings, a library with a fund of 110,000 published sources (15 languages of the world); the information-computer center and 14 computer classes (free Wi-Fi); gyms; student dormitories etc.

 There are post-graduate department in 12 specialties (theses in 9 of them could be protected in 5 specialized academic councils).
 Training is conducted in Ukrainian and English.
 Students have an opportunity to learn French, German, Spanish, Polish, Bulgarian, Korean, Chinese, Japanese, and Hebrew.